University of California President’s Postdoctoral Fellow, UC Irvine

 B.A., Shanghai International Studies University

 Yidong Gong is a cultural anthropologist working at the intersections of medical anthropology, global health, African Studies, and China Studies.
 He had worked as a bilingual journalist/editor and foreign correspondent before changing his life trajectory in 2012 to pursue an academic career.
 He studies how sociocultural and political conditions shape illness and healing, and how medical expertise and ethics influence biopolitics in transnational healthcare, particularly their convergence and friction in Africa.
-Hi current book project examines China’s long-standing medical programs in South Sudan, which offer an alternative to the widely accepted logic and values of medical humanitarianism in places marked by “crisis” or “conflict”.
+His current book project examines China’s long-standing medical programs in South Sudan, which offer an alternative to the widely accepted logic and values of medical humanitarianism in places marked by “crisis” or “conflict”.
+His research has been funded by the Wenner-Gren Foundation for Anthropological Research, American Council of Learned Societies, Duke Global Health Institute, among others.

 Global Mental Health